yuridiprodo/yuridiprodo.github.io/pages/social.md

 # Dipartimento della Guerra USA
 1 ottobre 2025

-"L’era  (https://www.war.gov/News/Transcripts/Transcript/Article/4318689/secretary-of-war-pete-hegseth-addresses-general-and-flag-officers-at-quantico-v/)del Dipartimento della Difesa è finita, benvenuti in quello della Guerra".
+"L’era del Dipartimento della Difesa è finita, benvenuti in quello della Guerra".
 In una frase il segretario alla Difesa Pete Hegseth ha riportato l'America e il mondo intero al 1800.
-Perché la Guerra è Pace, diceva (https://yuridiprodo.github.io/#/newsletter/03) Orwell.
+Perché la Guerra è Pace, [diceva](https://yuridiprodo.github.io/#/newsletter/03) Orwell.
 E la Difesa è Offesa, aggiungo io.

 Copincolla: "Good morning and welcome to the War Department because the era of the Department of Defense is over.
 You see, the motto of my first platoon was those who long for peace must prepare for war.
 This is, of course, not a new idea.
 This crowd knows that. [...]
 From this moment forward, the only mission of the newly restored Department of War is this: warfighting, preparing for war and preparing to win, unrelenting and uncompromising in that pursuit not because we want war, no one here wants war, but it's because we love peace.
 We love peace for our fellow citizens.
 They deserve peace, and they rightfully expect us to deliver".